CHMP3

-Charged multivesicular body protein 3 is a protein that in humans is encoded by the VPS24 gene.
+Charged multivesicular body protein 3 is a protein that in humans is encoded by the CHMP3 gene (previously VPS24).

 Function

 This gene encodes a protein that acts in the sorting of transmembrane proteins into lysosomes/vacuoles via the multivesicular body (MVB) pathway.
 This protein, along with other soluble coiled-coil containing proteins, forms part of the ESCRT-III protein complex that binds to the endosomal membrane and recruits additional cofactors for protein sorting into the MVB.
 This protein may also co-immunoprecipitate with a member of the IFG-binding protein superfamily.
 Alternative splicing results in multiple transcript variants encoding different isoforms.

 Interactions

 VPS24 has been shown to interact with IGFBP7.